geolr/rumau_docs_public/git-knowledge.md

 Readme.md contains dead link, I found an update.

+Workflow only in the browser

 1. Fork repo
-2. edit readme.md in my forked repo
+2. edit readme.md in my forked repo ("Submitting a change will write it to a new branch in your fork geolr/dlisio, so you can send a pull request.")
-3. ?commit to my own fork
+3. commit to my own fork; as suggested by github (asks to directly create a pull request)
-4. ?send pull request, such that my change can be accepted and merged into original source project
+4. send pull request, such that my change can be accepted and merged into original source project

 ## Visual Studio Code and Github